 3. Mechanisms of diversification in the Acanthodactylus erythrurus group

 Small terrestrial vertebrates, including lizards, often have low dispersal abilities, which sometimes result in strong phylogeographic patterns (e.g., Alfonso Silva et al., 2017; Potter et al., 2019).
 Hence, it is not surprising to find a high genetic diversity associated with strong IBD gradients in A. erythrurus.
-Especially, some Lacertidae species exhibit male-biased dispersal (e.g., Vignoli et al., 2011), which could exacerbate the mitochondrial structure.
 However, low dispersal alone could not explain the phylogeographic pattern observed in A. erythrurus across Morocco, and we found at least four groups separated by barriers to gene flow (Figure 5): the northern Atlantic Coast, the Rif, the surroundings of Marrakech, and a large group including the remaining the Atlantic coast, the Middle-Atlas and Sidi-Yahia.
 However, several of the inferred barriers to gene flow were not unambiguously supported, highlighting a need for further investigations.
 Surprisingly, this was the case for Rif and Middle-Atlas, two groups that show very little to no traces of admixture at their contact zone, near Ifrane, where individuals belonging to either group occur 1 km apart.
 An in-depth analysis of this contact zone based on genome-wide data by Doniol-Valcroze et al. (2022) showed a very steep transition, demonstrating that the Middle-Atlas and Rif are strongly differentiated groups with restricted admixture, consistent with the existence of intrinsic barriers to gene flow (Dufresnes et al., 2020; see Doniol-Valcroze et al. (2022) for a more in-depth discussion of the Rif/Middle-Atlas transition).
 This result supports the hypothesis that ancestral polymorphism retention in our nine loci dataset, rather than widespread gene flow, blurred the phylogeographic signal, to the point that two lineages at an advanced stage of speciation were sometimes difficult to separate.
 Both the northern Atlantic and Marrakech plains populations showed patterns of divergence akin that of the Rif (i.e., monophyly in the nDNA tree, clear divergence in the MCAs), and might be candidates for deep intra-specific - or even species-level - lineages.
 Future studies employing a larger number of molecular markers will hopefully help clarifying how these groups are related, and whether they are linked by extensive gene flow or not.